National Board of Directors

 He has testified numerous times before Congress, federal agencies, and the National Academy of Medicine (formerly the Institute of Medicine of the National Academy of Sciences) on veterans’ health issues, and has been frequently interviewed and quoted in the national media on issues related to veterans’ health and benefits.

-He has received numerous awards and commendations for his veterans’ affairs service, including from the U.S. Department of Veterans Affairs (VA), Wisconsin State Legislature, Disabled American Veterans (DAV), and AMVETS.
+He has received numerous awards and commendations for his veterans’ affairs service, including from the U.S. Department of Defense, U.S. Department of Veterans Affairs, Wisconsin State Legislature, Disabled American Veterans (DAV), AMVETS, and others.
 In June 2017, he was awarded the Ozonoff Unsung Hero Award by the Boston University School of Public Health Department of Environmental Health.
 In February 2020 he was awarded by the U.S. Department of Defense Gulf War Illness Research Program for chairing its programmatic panel from Fiscal Years 2015 through 2019.

 He is a graduate of the Defense Language Institute and the John F. Kennedy Special Warfare Center and School.
 Following his military service, he earned a Bachelor of Science degree with triple majors from the University of Wisconsin-Madison.
 He is a life member of Veterans of Foreign Wars (VFW) and Disabled American Veterans (DAV).